andrewharmellaw/andrewharmellaw.github.com/_posts/2017-04-13-gelfands-algebra-rest-1-the-well-tempered-clavier.md

 I might come back to them later I suppose, but at the moment it seems unnecessary.

-Instead, let's move on to Section 46 with [Chunk 24 - Equations Schmequations](https://andrewharmellaw.github.io/2017/04/13/gelfands-algebra-rest-1-the-well-tempered-clavier).
+Instead, you can jump straight to Section 46 with [Chunk 24 - Equations Schmequations](https://andrewharmellaw.github.io/2017/04/25/gelfands-algebra-chunk-24-equations-schmequations) or you can take a detour via [a disambiguation aside on the various meanings in Mathematics of the word "Root"](https://andrewharmellaw.github.io/2017/04/24/gelfands-algebra-aside-2-roots-roots-and-more-roots).